 Hugh has over 40 years' experience in gold and base metal exploration, principally in Ireland, Ghana, Mali and Papua New Guinea.
 Having previously worked as a project geologist, in 1982 he became Chief Executive of Glencar Mining plc.
 Hugh was responsible for the management, financing and strategy of Glencar for over 27 years until it was acquired by Gold Fields Limited in September 2009.

-Hugh is a geologist and holds an honours degree in geology from University College Dublin and a degree of Barrister-at-Law from sales companies and product development. the King's Inns, Dublin.
+Hugh is a geologist and holds an honours degree in geology from University College the King's Inns, Dublin.

 PATRICK PURCELL Non-Executive Director Age 87